Certificate III in Carpentry - Secure Your PR Pathway

 What is Certificate III in Carpentry?

 Certificate III in Carpentry (CPC30220) is Australia’s nationally recognized trade qualification for carpenters.
-This comprehensive course trains you to construct, install, and repair structures and fixtures made from wood and other materials in residential and commercial settings.
+This comprehensive carpentry course in Australia trains you to construct, install, and repair structures and fixtures made from wood and other materials in residential and commercial settings.

 Key Course Details: